hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 For example using several fairly powerful machines can be still can be simpler and cheaper than using many smaller machines.

 Some systems are elastic, they can automatically add computing resources when they detect a load increase.
 Others require manual intervention.

+If the load is unpredictable self balancing systems could be beneficial.

 Distributing stateless services is relatively easy.
 Distributing stateful services is much harder.
 Thus keeping the dat/state on a single node is easier until scaling costs become too high.